roshan076/My-Portfolio/Web-Design/README.md

 ### 7. Nutrition Label
 The [`7.Nutrition-Label`](./7.Nutrition-Label/index.html) folder contains a project that focuses on typography by creating a nutrition label using CSS and HTML.
 This project demonstrates the use of fonts, spacing, and styling techniques to represent nutritional information accurately and effectively.

+### 8. Accessibility Quiz
+The [`8.Accessibility-Quiz`](./8.Accessibility-Quiz/index.html) folder contains a project that demonstrates the creation of an accessible quiz using HTML and CSS.
+This project emphasizes best practices in web accessibility, including the use of semantic HTML, keyboard navigation, and screen reader support for forms and interactive elements.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.